B2B Consignment: What It Is & Top Strategies for Success

 2. Pricing & Payment Terms

 Aligning incentives and cash flow keeps the process financially sound.
+The right pricing style depends on the asset type, market demand, and the level of control each party needs.

 - Commission model – The consignor sets list pricing; the consignee keeps a fixed percentage of each sale.

-- Consignee-Controlled Pricing Model- In the secondary market for indirect goods, it’s more common for consignees to set prices because they have the knowledge of the market necessary to do so.
+- Consignee-controlled pricing model- In the secondary market for indirect goods, it’s more common for consignees to set prices because they have the knowledge of the market necessary to do so.
 Consignors know how to set prices for their own end-of-life finished goods, but they don’t typically have the same insight for production inputs and machinery.

 - Net-price model – The consignor and consignee agree on a net amount you will receive; any excess becomes the consignee’s margin.